mirage/jitsu/README.md

 ## Getting started ##

 Jitsu depends on libvirt to manage VMs.
-To install libvirt on Debian/Ubuntu run `sudo apt-get install libvirt-bin`, on OSX run `brew install libvirt`.
+To install libvirt on Debian/Ubuntu run `sudo apt-get install libvirt-bin libvirt-dev`, on OSX run `brew install libvirt`.

 To install the OCaml libvirt bindings on OS X we have to set CPPFLAGS first (due to this [bug](https://github.com/ocaml/opam-repository/issues/2621)).
 This step can be skipped on other platforms.